Disqualified driver arrested during clamp down on motoring offences

 The disqualified driver was one of several stopped by the Buncrana roads policing unit on Friday for a range of offences

-A disqualified driver has been arrested and will appear in court after being stopped by gardaí in Donegal.
+A disqualified driver has been arrested and will appear in court after being stopped by gardaí in Inishowen.

 Gardaí are warning motorists to be cautious in the good weather after issuing fines for offences including speeding and not wearing seatbelts.